CERT-Polska/mquery/docs/indexing.md

 This is exactly what the `reindex` button does under the hood.

 There are more variations of this command.
-For example you can:
+For example, you can:
- - Index a list of files, or even read that list from file.
+ - Index a list of files, or even read that list from a file.
  - Tag all indexed samples with arbitrary metadata.
  - Disable safety measures that protect you from indexing the same file twice.